ItsHarfer/My-Movie-Database/README.md

 ---

-Built for learning, practicing Python, and exploring data handling.
+Built for learning, practicing Python, and exploring structured data processing with CLI tools.